 In this tutorial, we will show you the steps needed to boost the performance of your edge device.
 You will need a hardware accelerator that is supported by alwaysAI – such as Intel’s Neural Compute Stick 2.
-We have more information on hardware accelerators in our documentation, which will be publicly available soon.
-Until then, to get access to our docs.
+We have more information on hardware accelerators in our documentation, which is available now.

 1. Begin with a real-time detector starter app and model set